 “The quality of pupils’ academic and other achievements is excellent.
 Pupils display high level study skills and are challenged by the expectations of their teachers.
 Their attitudes to learning are excellent and they recognise that the School values a positive attitude rather than pure outcomes.
 Pupils’ achievements across an abundant range of activities are outstanding.”
 ISI Inspection 2017

 Worth School accepts pupils on the expectation and hope that they will complete their secondary schooling at Worth; however, annual promotion is subject to the pupil having shown satisfactory academic performance, as determined by the Head Master, and a good disciplinary record.
-The School may, at the Head Master's discretion, make entry to the Sixth Form conditional upon the results of GCSE/IGCSE examination results.
-Normally, pupils entering the Sixth Form will have at least six GCSE/IGCSE Grades A*-B, and/or GCSE Grades of 6 or above.
+The School may, at the Head Master's discretion, make entry to the Sixth Form conditional upon the results of GCSE/IGCSE examinations.
+Normally, pupils entering the Sixth Form will have at least six GCSE Grades of 6 or above.

 “Pupils’ attitudes to learning are excellent and they work well collaboratively as well as individually.”
 ISI Inspection 2017.